Login Page - Create Account

 The Alert Number is specified for each individual Sheet column independently.
 Although for columns V through Z, they share the same Alert Number.
 You can select among 150 different Alert Numbers.

-These Alert Numbers can then be configured to play specific sound files, and/or send email messages.
+These Alert Numbers can then be configured to play specific sound files, and/or perform other actions.
 Refer to Alert Sound Settings in the General Settings documentation.

 The possible choices are: